Going to re:Invent this December? Come party with us and The Chainsmokers ->->

 Introduction

 As the world’s fastest analytical database, we are always looking for tools that help our users quickly and easily realize their dream of building applications on top of ClickHouse.
-So when Hex.tech announced the availability of ClickHouse as a data source, we were excited to see the potential for building real-time applications.
+So when Hex.tech announced the availability of ClickHouse as a data source, we were excited to see the potential for building real-time analytics applications.

 In previous posts, we explored the ClickHouse native tool git-import.
 Distributed with ClickHouse, this tool is capable of producing the full commit history of any git repository - including file and line changes.
 While historically, we’ve used this tool for analyzing selective repositories, including ClickHouse and Grafana, we had larger aspirations.
 With some simple scheduling code, a worker pool, and a lot of disk space, we wanted to collect the full commit history for the top 50k most popular (stars) repositories on GitHub - around 10TB of data.
 Using this dataset, we hoped to build a simple application allowing users to obtain insights on any selected repository in real-time.